13 Must-Have Law Firm Website Content Elements for 2025

 Mobile devices now generate more than half of all web traffic.
 Your homepage content must fit small screens perfectly, with easy navigation and quick loading times.
 A striking 96% of consumers say they've encountered poorly designed mobile websites.
 This makes mobile-first design vital to stay competitive.
 Your mobile homepage should have tap-to-call buttons and optimized contact forms so clients can reach you easily.

-Comprehensive Attorney Profile Pages
+Attorney Profile Pages

 Image